Welcome to my Rattie pages!

 - Beware of leaving your food unattended as rats will steal it and eat the whole thing, which could cause them to get sick.

 - Don't under-estimate your rats strength, they can steal whole pieces of pizza, tacos, hot dogs etc.

-- Rats love eating dried or cooked pasta (especially with tomato sauce), frozen or cooked vegetables, Lettuce, Cheese, cooked Mashed Potato's & lots of other foods.
+- Rats love eating dried or cooked pasta (especially with tomato sauce), frozen or cooked vegetables, shredded Cheese, cooked Mashed Potato's & breads.

-- Cereal is a good snack to give to your rats, especially healthy ones like Rice Krispies, Cheerios and Corn flakes.
+- Cereal is a good snack to give to your rats, especially healthy ones like Rice Krispies, Puffed wheat, Cheerios and Corn flakes.

 Hamsters need more fat in their diets than rats do, so Hamster foods are not the best food mixes to feed your rats as they don't have the right amount of vitamins and health content a rat needs on it's own.
-Hamster foods are o.k. if mixed with other food mixes as long as the seed ratio is not to high.
+Hamster foods are o.k. to feed if that is all that is available.